Lakes

 Spectacle Lake

-Spectacle Lake and the surrounding park are located north of Victoria up on the Malahat range of southern Vancouver Island.
-An easy 2 km hiking trail circles the lake, with wooden bridges crossing the creeks and marshy areas that flow into spectacle lake.
+Spectacle Lake, Vancouver Island, BCSpectacle Lake and the surrounding park are located north of Victoria, up on the Malahat range of southern Vancouver Island.
+An easy 2 km hiking trail circles the lake, with wooden bridges crossing the creeks and marshy areas that flow into Spectacle Lake.
 There is a great abundance of birds here and a wonderful place to take a quiet walk, looking for birds.
 Read More….

 Spider Lake